bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 For step 4, we can do various things:
 1. Compute |FFT(J)|^2 to get the far field beam
-2. Apply Equation 11, which effectively multiplies J by the surface Jacobian of the parabola and FFTs to account for surface curvature.
+2. Apply Equation 11, which multiplies J by the "surface projection Jacobian" of the parabola and FFTs to account for surface curvature.
 This is an expansion about small theta, and including higher order terms approximates the beam better.
 All terms are FFTs of J with different complex prefactors.